 Yes.
 Once the committee has made their funding decisions, they will forward that information to the KZCF Scholarship team, who will record decisions and relay information to all applicants, regardless of being funded or not.

-The Emergency Scholarship application is closed.
+The Emergency Scholarship application is currently open.